 9. Can calls be routed to multiple destination phone numbers or locations?

 Yes.
 Invoca has a feature that allows you to set up rules to automatically route calls to the best destination.
 For example, a publisher can run a non-branded auto insurance campaign so they can drive calls to several auto insurance advertisers.
 Based on conditions like the time of a call, the caller’s geographic location, or their response to certain questions, the call will be routed to the advertiser that can best help them.
 This translates to a relevant customer experience and enables the publisher to maximize the number of calls they can receive commissions for.
 This feature works similarly for advertisers that have multiple stores or locations.

 10. When someone calls a business through a pay-per-call campaign, what is their experience?

 For customers, making a call through a pay-per-call program is very similar to calling a business directly.
 Depending on the routing and filtering rules in place, calls will be connected to the advertiser as they normally would.
 If an IVR is in place, the customer will first go through the IVR prompts just as they would with any phone menu system.
 The customer won’t be able to tell the difference.

 11. How do I get started?

 There are a number of ways to get started.
-Invoca provides the technology that powers pay per call programs for the leading performance networks, such as CJ by Conversant and Rakuten Marketing.
+Invoca provides the technology that powers pay-per-call programs for the leading performance networks, such as CJ Affiliate and Visiqua.
 For advertisers and publishers that already work with a network, contact your network to see if they have a pay per call program in place.